Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Appendix

 \subsection{Sentence-level Correlation in different training stages}

-In Table~\ref{tbl:corr}, we showed a strong sentence-level correlation between SemInfo and sentence-F1 but a weak correlation between LL and sentence-F1.
-Nevertheless, the question of whether the correlation gap is related to the number of training steps remains.
-Figure~\ref{fig:corr-sent-stages} excludes the number of training steps as a factor in the correlation gap.
+In Table~\ref{tbl:corr}, we showed a strong sentence-level correlation between SemInfo and \isfo\nspace but a weak correlation between LL and \isfo.
+Nevertheless, it remains unclear whether the correlation gap is related to the number of training steps Figure~\ref{fig:corr-sent-stages} excludes the number of training steps as a factor in the correlation gap.
 In this experiment, we calculate the correlation coefficient for models trained for 10k steps, 20k steps, and 30k steps.
-We can observe that, for all PCFG variants, the correlation coefficients for (SemInfo, sentence-F1) are consistently over 0.6, while the coefficients for (LL, sentence-F1) are consistently below 0.1.
-This result underscores our conclusion that SemInfo can serve as an accurate of parsing accuracy.
+We can observe that, for all PCFG variants, the correlation coefficients for (SemInfo, \isfo) are consistently over 0.6, while the coefficients for (LL, \isfo) are consistently below 0.1.
+This result underscores our conclusion that SemInfo can serve as an accurate estimate of parsing accuracy.